The Netherlands

 4. The list of conditions in Dutch law is not exhaustive and conditions may be combined.
 Some conditions may be controlled by electronic monitoring.
 Electronic monitoring must be imposed explicitly by the judge in the issuing state.

-5. It is left to the court's (suspended sentence) and the public prosecutions services's (conditional release) discretion to determine which conditions should be attached (within the general limitations set by fundamental human rights and the requirements of proportionality).
+5. It is left to the court’s (suspended sentence) and the public prosecutions service’s (conditional release) discretion to determine which conditions should be attached (within the general limitations set by fundamental human rights and the requirements of proportionality).
 Many of the conditions mentioned in article 4 of the FD are regularly imposed in the Netherlands.

 6. Other than in exceptional cases, the Dutch judiciary will always impose an obligation to report to the probation service ('meldingsgebod') if there are conditions attached to a suspended sentence or conditional release, in addition to any other obligations deemed necessary.
 This obligation to report is to ensure that the sentenced person appears at the probation service offices when the supervision of the imposed conditions starts.
 If the sentenced person does not appear after repeated requests to do so, this is seen as infringement of the obligation to report.
 The Dutch Probation Service thinks it would be difficult to carry out the supervision of the conditions without this obligation to report.
 That is why the Netherlands, in its capacity as executing state, is asking the other EU member states, in their capacity as issuing states, to impose an obligation to report as a matter of course in cases with a suspended sentence or conditional release.
 The table below lists the probation measures to which this does not apply.

 7. In the Netherlands, the imposition of probation measures is always based on a thorough investigation carried out by the probation service during the criminal proceedings.
-The probation service :
+The probation service

-- determines the risk of the suspect reoffending, doing so by means of standardised diagnostic tools;
+· determines the risk of the suspect reoffending, doing so by means of standardised diagnostic tools;

-- indicates which probation measures would be appropriate and what the intensity of the supervision of the conditions should be;
+· indicates which probation measures would be appropriate and what the intensity of the supervision of the conditions should be;

-- carries out a feasibility study that considers such aspects as the availability of the probation measures recommended.
+· carries out a feasibility study that considers such aspects as the availability of the probation measures recommended.

-In the opinion of the Dutch Probation Service, it would be undesirable for an EU Member State to impose very specific probation measures in its capacity as the issuing state (e.g. a specific behavioural intervention such as the ones listed in the answer to question 2) without a detailed investigation of this nature.
+In the opinion of the Dutch Probation Service, it would be undesirable for an EU member state to impose very specific probation measures in its capacity as the issuing state (e.g. a specific behavioural intervention such as the ones listed in the answer to question 2) without a detailed investigation of this nature.
 In such a case, there would be the risk that the behavioural intervention cannot be executed in the Dutch context.
-Instead of this, we would ask the Member State to opt for a general wording of the probation measure as formulated in Article 4 of the FD.
-Alternatively, the Member State could contact the Dutch competent authority during rather than after the criminal proceedings to enable an exploratory look at what would be the best way of realising the wishes of the issuing state in the case in question.
-This way the Member States can prevent the necessity of adaptation of a sentence or measure to meet the Dutch judicial and practical frameworks.
+Instead of this, we would ask the member state to opt for a general wording of the probation measure as formulated in Article 4 of the FD.
+Alternatively, the member state could contact the Dutch competent authority during (rather than after) the criminal proceedings to enable an exploratory look at what would be the best way of realising the wishes of the issuing state in the case in question.
+This way the member states can prevent the necessity of adaptation of a sentence or measure to meet the Dutch judicial and practical frameworks.

 a) In the table below please describe how probation measures and alternative sanctions set out in Article 4.1 are reflected in your domestic law and please give a description of each of them.